 As with a lot of our topics, this is going to ruffle some feathers.
 Here's why:

 - - There's money to be made 'make believing' that E&E is practical for most people.
 It's not.
 Especially in the demographic mostly likely to seek out information on E&E (males, 18-45, who are fit and motivated).
-You're not getting kidnapped, guys.
+Unless you're involved in trafficking drugs, you're not getting kidnapped, guys.
+Yes, there's a chance you might be held up, but there's a difference between kidnapping, and controlling someone while you rob them, steal their wallet, or jack their car.

 So why in the world would we talk on topics that inform people how to better slip through a captor's hands when there are not many 'illegal' captors, and you're not likely to ever deal with this if you're not deeply involved in trafficking?